GoogleChrome/web.dev/src/site/content/en/blog/media-session/index.md

 current time.

 <figure>
-  {% Img src="image/admin/Rlw13wMoaJrDziraXgUc.jpg", alt="Screenshot of lock screen media controls in Chrome OS.", width="800", height="450" %}
+  {% Img src="image/admin/Rlw13wMoaJrDziraXgUc.jpg", alt="Screenshot of lock screen media controls in ChromeOS.", width="800", height="450" %}
-  <figcaption>Lock screen media controls in Chrome OS.</figcaption>
+  <figcaption>Lock screen media controls in ChromeOS.</figcaption>
 </figure>

 The duration must be provided and positive.
 The position must be positive and